renatabiniek/hush-daisies/TESTING.md

   * if superuser is logged in, Edit and Delete links are displayed underneath each workshop card
   * Edit link takes the superuser to Edit workshop page
   * Delete link opens a modal with a message to confirm the deletion or cancel
-  * Delete button removes the workshop from the list and toast message confirming the deletion is shown
+  * Delete button removes the workshop from the list and a toast message confirming the deletion is shown
   * non-admin users cannot access edit or delete options for workshops - an error message will show up in a toast